vernonclarke/Day_R_analysis/README.md

 State-dependent GABAergic regulation of striatal spiny projection neuron excitability (2023) (Working tile)

-This script and accompanying folder containing '*.csv' files of data should reproduce figures 1-4 and supplementary figure S1 of the manuscript.
+This script and accompanying folder containing `*.csv` files of data should reproduce figures 1-4 and supplementary figure S1 of the manuscript.

 ## Table of Contents
 - [Initial Set Up](#initial-set-up)